 BAKE SOME MORE

-Add the marshmallows on top of the almost-baked brownie batter and then return to the oven to bake for another 5 minutes.
-Once the 5 minutes is up, remove it from the oven and place it on a cooling rack while you make the chocolate icing!
+Add the marshmallows on top of the almost-baked brownie batter, and then return to the oven to bake for another 5 minutes.
+Once the 5 minutes is up, remove it from the oven and place it on a cooling rack for about 25 to 30 minutes.

 HOW TO MAKE THE CHOCOLATE ICING